silversub/terraform/autodeploy_template.md

   ```
   {: pre}

   The URL contains 2 parameters, first parameter has the name of the workspace and second parameter has the Terraform version.
-If you do not provide any parameters of ignore one parameter, the `Deploy to {{site.data.keyword.bplong_notm}}` link defaults to the repository's master branch.
+If you do not provide any parameters of ignore one parameter, the `Deploy to {{site.data.keyword.cloud_notm}}` link defaults to the repository's master branch.
 You can provide the terraform version parameter as per the Terraform version that you are using.
   {: important}

 4. You can copy, and paste the example URL in the browser to view the {{site.data.keyword.cloud_notm}} Schematics workspace UI with the create button is display.
 5. Cross check the parameters in the workspace UI and click `Create` button.

-## Adding an image on deploy to {{site.data.keyword.bplong_notm}} hyperlink
+## Adding an image on deploy to {{site.data.keyword.cloud_notm}} hyperlink
 {: #add_an_image}

 You can add an image on `Deploy to {{site.data.keyword.cloud_notm}} Schematics` text by using the following syntax and example.